karpanai/karpanai-web/data/blog/2009/11/24/the-king-and-i.md

 >
 > Deepam Erivadhenna

-Nothing a nap can’t fix, but right now I am inclined to think that an airport singer in Chicago is singing Ilaiyaraaja for me.
+Nothing a nap can't fix, but right now I am inclined to think that an airport singer in Chicago is singing Ilaiyaraaja for me.

 ---